 On August 28, 2012, in connection with the Company's initial public offering, Raymond James Ltd. (the "Agent") was granted non-transferable warrants (the "Warrants") to purchase, in aggregate, 250,000 shares at a price of \$0.30 per share, expiring on August 28, 2014.
-The Warrant certificate contains provisions which provides that if there is a reorganization or reclassification of the shares into other shares or into other securities, the Agent will be entitled to receive in lieu of the number of shares to which such holder was theretofore entitled upon such exercise, the aggregate number of shares, other securities or other property which the Agent would have been entitled to receive as a result of such reorganization.
+The Warrant certificate contains provisions which provides that if there is a reorganization or reclassification of the shares into other shares or into other securities, the Agent will be entitled to receive in lieu of the number of shares to which it was theretofore entitled upon such exercise, the aggregate number of shares, other securities or other property which the Agent would have been entitled to receive as a result of such reorganization.

-Pursuant to the Plan of Arrangement approved by the Company's shareholders on December 14, 2012, 250,000 of outstanding Warrants have been exchanged for 31,250 Unit options at an exercise price of \$2.40 per Unit option on the basis of one Unit option for every eight Warrants of the Company.
-The Unit options have terms identical to the Warrants.
+Pursuant to the Plan of Arrangement approved by the Company's shareholders on December 14, 2012, the 250,000 outstanding Warrants have been exchanged for 31,250 Unit Options at an exercise price of \$2.40 per Unit Option on the basis of one Unit Option for every eight Warrants of the Company.
+The Unit Options have terms identical to the Warrants, subject to the adjustment of the number of Units based on the exchange ratio of one Unit for every eight Warrants.